pasard/transcribe-and-comprehend/README.md

 If Amazon Comprehend does not directly support the language in the media, the transcript will first pass through a translation to English.

+Finally, the results are stored in an HTML file in the results S3 bucket.

 Enjoy!